Kansas City Chiefs vs Cincinnati Bengals NFL Betting Sites Vermont

-The AFC Championship game between the Cincinnati Bengals and Kansas City Chiefs takes place on Sunday.
+The NFC Championship game between the San Francisco 49ers and Philadelphia Eagles takes place on Sunday.
 NFL bettors in Vermont can get involved with the footballing action by claiming a free bet worth up to $1000 with BetOnline.

 BetOnline are offering a staggering 50% matched deposit bonus of up to $1000 to all NFL bettors who open an account ahead of the action this weekend.
 If you deposit $100 you get $50 free.
 If you deposit $750 you get $375 free.
 Deposit $2000 and you get the maximum of $1000 in free bets.